Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 ### Application Lifecycle

-The methods of the DataApplication are invoked in the following sequence:
+The methods of the DataApplication are:

 -   `validateUpdate`
 -   `validateData`